-There is a lot of discussion around chargeback so we decided to analyse the whole procedure: what it is, when and how to request it, and how long it takes.
+There's a lot of discussion around the chargeback process, so we decided to analyse the whole procedure: what it is, when and how to request it, and how long it takes.

 Have you ever ordered something online, but then never received the goods?
 Or have you ever been charged for a declined transaction?
 Whatever the scenario, these situations can sometimes be a nightmare to deal with.

 But don't lose it just yet; there's light at the end of the tunnel - and this is where chargebacks come in.

 If you break down the word chargeback, you can pretty much guess that it's nothing more than a charge on your card that gets sent back to your account.

 So, in a sense, a chargeback is similar to a refund because your funds are returned to your account.
 A chargeback differs because the return of funds happens only after you've successfully disputed a completed transaction with the merchant.

 But before we talk about disputing transactions, there are a few important things you need to know about chargebacks: